Public Liability Insurance for F&B Businesses in Malaysia: Restaurants, Cafes, and Cloud Kitchens

 |---|---|---|

-| Shopping mall management | Protects the mall from claims arising from tenant operations | Minimum PL coverage (often RM1 million), mall named as additional insured |
+| Shopping mall management | Protects the mall from claims arising from tenant operations | Minimum PL limit (often RM1 million), mall named as additional insured |

 | Commercial landlords | Limits landlord's exposure from tenant business activities | PL insurance as a lease condition, certificate of insurance |

-| Franchise brands | Protects brand reputation and limits franchisor liability | Specific minimum coverage amounts, food and drink liability included |
+| Franchise brands | Protects brand reputation and limits franchisor liability | Specific minimum limits, food and drink liability included |

 | Cloud kitchen operators (landlord) | Shared spaces amplify the risk of claims across tenants | PL insurance mandatory for all kitchen tenants |